theupdateframework/python-tuf/docs/QUICKSTART.rst

 Step 6: Set Up the Client
 -------------------------

-To use the TUF client, set up a Python script that initializes the `Updater` class, pointing it to your repository's metadata and target files:
+Now, to use the TUF client, set up a Python script that creates an instance of the `Updater` class, pointing to your repository's metadata and target files:

 .. code-block:: python